afalahi/reactjs-todo-redirect/README.md

 npm run dev
 ```

-Now, you should be able to visit `https://react.example.com:8443`, which is your web app or client (the Relying Party in OAuth terms).
+Now, you should be able to visit `https://todos.example.com`, which is your web app or client (the Relying Party in OAuth terms).
 This client will make requests to your AM instance, (the Authorization Server in OAuth terms), which will be running on whatever domain you set, and `https://api.example.com:9443` as the REST API for your todos (the Resource Server).

-### Accept Cert Exceptions

-You will likely have to accept the security certificate exceptions for both your React app and the Node.js server.
-To accept the cert form the Node.js server, you can visit `https://api.example.com:9443/healthcheck` in your browser.
-Once you receive "OK", your Node.js server is running on the correct domain and port, and the cert is accepted.
+### Trust Certs

+#### Windows

+Copy your `cert.pem` file and change the extension to `.crt`, so your file will be `cert.crt`.
+You'll end up with two files `cert.pem` and `cert.crt`.
+Double click the `cert.crt` file, and install it in your machine store as a trusted certificate authority

+#### Mac

+Using keychain access, you can double-click the certificates and install it in your personal store.
+You may need to change the extension to `.crt` if it doesn't work

 ## Learn About Integration Touchpoints